 The Maricopa County Community College District is looking to expand its selection of bachelor’s degree programs this fall and next year.

-Under consideration for GateWay Community College beginning this fall is a Bachelor of Science in nursing, according to a release from the district, which is headquartered in Tempe.
+Under consideration for Paradise Valley Community College beginning fall 2025 is a Bachelor of Business Administration in accounting, according to a release from the district, which is headquartered in Tempe.

 "We are hoping to expand our current selection of bachelor's degree programs to better serve incoming and returning students," MCCCD Chancellor Dr. Steven R. Gonzales said.

 "Data shows that 73% of those inquiring about our new bachelor’s degree programs are current or former Maricopa students.
 We are committed to creating affordable pathways for students who want to continue within our system and earn a bachelor's degree, and our proposed program offerings for fall 2024 and 2025 will do just that."

 Pending approval from the Higher Learning Commission and MCCCD governing board, Maricopa Community Colleges plans are: